bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 app.use(express.json()) // This line tells express to interpret incoming requests as JSON, which makes it easy for us to understand and interact with the requests.

+// On REPL, Colyseus doesn't work over HTTPS without additional configuration (or writing custom matchmaking routes).
+For building this pong workshop this workaround is necesarry to make it work on Repl, but make sure to remove this if you expand your game into a full website with many people playing it, as this effectively disables encryption to prevent mixed content errors. app.use((req, res, next) => {
+  if (req.headers['x-forwarded-proto'] === 'http') {
+    next()
+  } else {
+    return res.redirect(302, 'http://' + req.headers.host + req.url)
+  }
+})

 const server = http.createServer(app) // here, we initialize a server using our express app. const gameServer = new Server({ server }) // This line adds Colyseus, the game framework, to our Express server.